gramener/uifactory/docs/guide/README.md

 - You **MUST** have a dash (hyphen) in the component name (e.g. `repeat-html`).
   [It's a standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+- If the `<template>` is empty, the instance's contents are used as the template.

 ## `<script import="file.html">` loads components from files